Raicuparta/lemmy-go/README.md

 I wanted to have the same behaviour for Lemmy, but the Fediverse makes this a lot more complicated.
 Even if you're constantly writing the full community name@instance pair, there's still the problem of errors when navigating to blocked instances, or instance links that are broken for whatever reason.

-So I made this extension to try and make it as simply as possible to jump to a community, or even find new ones more easily.
+So I made this extension to try and make it as simple as possible to jump to a community, or even find new ones more easily.

 ## Why is it kinda slow?